Kingdom of Arles: Imperial Kingdom of Burgundy

-By that time, French influence over northern parts of the Arlesian realm was strengthened.
+By that time French influence over northern parts of the Arlesian realm had been strengthened.
 In 1405, upon the death of Countess Margaret, who ruled the Free County of Burgundy in her own right, that imperial county was inherited by her son, John the Fearless, who was also the Duke of Burgundy.
 Since John belonged to the House of Valois-Burgundy, his acquisition of the county additionally increased French influence in regions belonging to the Kingdom of Burgundy/Arles.
 In 1477, upon the death of Charles the Bold, the French king seized not only the Duchy of Burgundy, which belonged to the French realm, but also the County of Burgundy, which was still an imperial fief.
 But in 1493, by the Treaty of Senlis, the county passed to Philip the Handsome of the House of Habsburg, thus reaffirming its attachment to the Empire.

 In the southern regions of the Kingdom, the County of Provence was held by the House of Valois-Anjou, which also promoted French interests in the region.
 In 1481, the last Valois-Anjou count, Charles of Provence, died and left his domains to the French royal house, but under the condition that the county would not be integrated into the French realm.
 Thus, an effective French control was imposed in Province, but without formal annexation.